Linear Actuators » Glideforce Light-Duty (LD) Linear Actuators » 5:1 Glideforce LD Linear Actuators »

-Each actuator has a 3-foot-long cable.
-On actuators with feedback, this cable is terminated with special female connectors as shown in the left picture below, one for the three potentiometer leads and another for the two power leads.
+Actuators with feedback have a 24″ (60 cm) cable that is terminated with special female connectors as shown in the left picture below, one for the three potentiometer leads and another for the two power leads.
 These connectors match male versions on the extension cable for LD linear actuators.
-Actuator versions without feedback have two unterminated, stripped power leads as shown in the right picture below.
+Actuator versions without feedback have a 36″ (90 cm) cable with two unterminated, stripped power leads as shown in the right picture below.
 Linear actuators without feedback do not have cables that are compatible with the linear actuator extension cable.

-Using a jrk motor controller with a linear actuator with feedback
+Using a Jrk G2 motor controller with a linear actuator with feedback

 - In the configuration utility, choose File → Open settings file (Ctrl + O), and navigate to the location of the settings file you downloaded in step 3.